pbloem/dontmail.it/index.md

 For every company that you do business with, you should know its domain name.
 If you don't, just search their name in a search engine to get to their website, and see what the domain name is.

-## What else can I do to protect myself against comapnies that do this?
+## What else can I do to protect myself against companies that do this?

 If there are other companies you can do business with, consider switching.
 A security problem like this is often a symptom of a _mindset_.
 The company either cannot or will not take your security seriously.
 There may well be many other problems behind the scenes that you can't see.